FAQs

 Sound Healing is a powerful therapy that combines different healing sounds, music, and sound healing instruments to improve our multidimensional well-being by creating a beautiful experience, where all layers of our luminous energy field (body, mind, soul, spirit) are awakened gently and lovingly.

-Sound healing instruments can be applied both on the body and off-the-body, whilst also incorporating vocal sounds and tones.
+Sound healing instruments can be applied both on the body and off-the-body, while also incorporating vocal sounds and tones.

 Sound therapy techniques are delivered using instruments such as Tibetan and crystal singing bowls, gongs, drums, tuning forks, and more, both during an individual sound healing session or group sound bath.